oliverox/make-my-day/README.md

 - [x] Switch to React Server Actions
 - [x] Ability to swap individual recommendations
 - [x] Ability to update and stream individual recommendations
+- [x] Ability to pick country between Mauritius and Singapore
 - [-] Customize prompt according to user choices
 - [-] Add authentication with Clerk
 - [ ] Add more day customizations